 - 21 January 2022

-Is there more jargon in marketing than any other industry?
-You certainly may so when you start your first marketing role.
+Is there more jargon in marketing than in any other industry?
+You certainly may think so when you start your first marketing role.
 If you’re struggling to get to grips with a new vocabulary, I’ve put together the marketing translator I wish I’d had when I first started out!
 Here we’ll decode all of the must-know marketing jargon to help you out.

 Phrase: We need a new CTA for that post.